 How does your program help me maintain my weight loss?

 At Little Company of Mary, we're here to help.
 We offer a fitness component to our medical weight loss program to institute a permanent healthy lifestyle change.
 This is done through combined resources of a physician, an approved commercial diet program, psychiatrist, and a personal trainer.
-Click here to learn more about our consulting staff.

 The first step is to attend one of our free seminars.
 Next, we encourage you to attend and participate in our free monthly support group meeting.
 You'll be able to talk with our weight loss specialists, as well as patients who are enjoying the benefits of our bariatric surgery program.